flub78/multitenant/doc/code_generation.md

 As the code generation will rarely be fully automatic there are limited needs to generate and install all files of the application.

-Supported templates:
+Existing templates:
 * controller
-* request to validate HTML request
+* request: to validate HTML requests
-* model for persistency
+* model: for database interface
-* factory to generate elements for tests
+* factory: to generate elements for tests
-* create a form to create elements
+* create: a form to create elements
-* edit a form to edit existing elements
+* edit: a form to edit existing elements
-* index a blade template to display a list of elements
+* index: a blade template to display a list of elements
-* english a language file containing the strings to display
+* english: a language file containing the strings to display
-* test_model a test for the model
+* test_model: a test for the model
-* test_controller a test for the controller
+* test_controller: a test for the controller
-* test_dusk an end to end test for the resource
+* test_dusk: an end to end test for the resource
-* api an API for programmatic acccess to the resource
+* api: an API for programmatic acccess to the resource
-* test_api a test for this API
+* test_api: a test for this API

 English language files can be translated in any language supported by Google translate (French by default) using: